owkin/PyDESeq2/docs/source/usage/contributing.rst

 .. _bug:

-Submit a bug or ask for a new feature
+Submitting a bug or asking for a new feature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First, check if the issue which you are facing or the feature you would like to